DillonSteyl/SCIE1000/ContextBased/context_exercise_9.md

 Infection rate (a): 2.5 per week
 Recovery rate (b): 0.25 per week
-Death rate (d): 0.01 per week
+Death rate (d): 0.001 per week
 Total population of Madagascar (N): 25000000
 Immune population (R): 0
 Infected (I): 1
 Susceptible (S): 24999999
 Dead (D): 0

 **Task:*** Use the initial values given to see the effect of a single infected person on the population of Madagascar, using an SIRD model.
 Use a while loop to calculate the changes in each of the groups over 12 weeks, with a step size of 0.1 week.
-Then, print the number of deaths and the maximum number of people affected at once.
+Then, print the number of deaths and the maximum number of people affected at once using the print statements provided.
 Plot a graph of the population over time, with all necessary labels.

+**Hint 1:** If you are having trouble with this task, a similar program is written in the textbook in the SIR section.
+**Hint 2:** You can find the maximum value of an array, A, by using the max function: max(A).